-From Fifth Ward to the Ivy League: Dr. Ruth Simmons historic career
+From Fifth Ward to the Ivy League: Dr. Ruth Simmons' historic career

 She also never looked back, studying in France as a Fulbright scholar, then going on to Harvard to get her Masters' degree and a PhD in Romance Literature.
 She went on to teach at the University of New Orleans, then California State University and the University of California.

 Then she moved to Princeton University in 1983.
-As associate dean of faculty, she made it a point to recruit more Black professors, including writer Toni Morrison, who went on to become the first black woman to win a Nobel prize in literature.
+As associate dean of faculty, she made it a point to recruit more Black professors, including writer Toni Morrison, who went on to become the first Black woman to win a Nobel prize in literature.

 "Princeton gave me an enormous amount of self-confidence about my ideas, and about what I could achieve," Simmons said.